bujosa/smart-dsl/README.md

 # SmartDSL

-This repo is about MDE for blockchain, I create some models and xtext for auto generate smart conctracts for solidity and hyperledger
+This repo is about MDE for blockchain, I create some models and SmartDsl editor in xtext for auto generate smart conctracts for solidity and hyperledger

 ## Type of Smart Contracts